illusorier/BackEnd/C++/Basic.md

 High level languages have to be re-written (translated) into machine language at some point.

+The files you create with your editor are called source files and for C++ they typically are named with the extension .cpp, .cp or .c.

+Most C++ compiler does not care what extension you give to your source code, but if you do not specify otherwise, many will use .cpp by default.

+Most frequently used and free available compiler is GNU C/C++ compiler.

+那么，如何在mac中利用GNU编译C++源代码并运行呢？

+    g++ hello.cpp

+    ./a.out

 Console programs are programs that use text to communicate